Hiro Matsushita: Nickname

 Matsushita earned the nickname "King Hiro" from Emerson Fittipaldi, who was complaining about Matsushita's reluctance to cede track position when getting lapped by the leaders.
 The nickname came about as a result of the voice-activated microphone ("vox") Roger Penske's team was using.
 Fittipaldi's epithet was said so quickly that the circuit cut off the first syllable of the first word he used.
 Fittipaldi, allegedly, had intended to say "Fucking Hiro!"

 Business career

-Away from the track, Matsushita owns Matsushita International Corp, a Real estate, Finance & Insurance Firm and Swift Engineering, an American engineering firm known for producing racing cars for a variety of open-wheel racing series, including Formula Ford, Formula Atlantic, the Champ Car World Series and Formula Nippon.
-He bought Swift Engineering in 1991.
-In 2018 Swift Engineering joint ventured with Kobe Institute of Computing called Swift Xi, located in Kobe, Japan. providing data, logistics, and operations of autonomous and robotic technologies.
+Matsushita, a successful businessman, owns Matsushita International Corp, a firm specializing in real estate, finance, and insurance.
+This company has ownership of Swift Engineering, an American engineering firm that builds autonomous systems, helicopters, submarines, spacecraft, ground vehicles, robotics, and composite parts.
+Swift was well-known for producing racing cars for various open-wheel racing series such as Formula Ford, Formula Atlantic, the Champ Car World Series, and Formula Nippon.

-Private life

-Matsushita resides in San Clemente, California.